stevesirag/dwx-hackathon/README.md

 # dwx-hackathon

-This repository is for collaborating on a proof of concept project called DevWorx, in the Terra Hackathon event of May 5-7, 2021.
+This repository is for collaborating on a proof of concept project called DevWorx.

 Whitepaper is undisclosed at this point.